kubekpop/slm/README.md

 SLM is a GUI binary file either installed from rpm/deb package or run directly from an executable.
 It's supposed to run as a standard user.
 Advanced options appear after authenticating in a program.

 #### Main window
-This section shows manageable services, their status, functional buttons to start/stop/restart
+This section shows manageable services, their status, functional buttons to start/stop/restart and configure basic options.

 #### FTP Configurator
+This panel is used for vsftpd server configuration.
+Available options are:
+* ftpd_banner
+*
+*

 #### NFS Configurator
+This panel is used for nfs server configuration.
+It allows to manage most common export options:
+*
+*
+*

 #### Firewall Configurator
+This panel is used for firewall configuration.
+It uses iptables command.
+Available features (only adding and deleting, no edit available yet
+* DNAT port forwarding
+* Masquerade LAN to WAN
+* Open ports
+* List rules in chain and delete them

 #### Apache Configurator